Jabolo/SieveOfEratosthenes/README.md

 # SieveOfEratosthenes
-Implementation in c++ of sieve of Eratosthenes - the simple way to find prime numbers
+Implementation in c of sieve of Eratosthenes - the simple way to find prime numbers